SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 let g:UltiSnipsSnippetDirectories=['~/.config/nvim/UltiSnips/']
 ```

 Let's go over these quickly.
 The first line is telling UltiSnips what button you want to use to expand the actual snippet.
 After you have expanded the snippet, you have placeholders.

 On line 2-3, you are telling UltiSnips what key presses you want to use to jump back and forth between those placeholders.

 The 4th line is telling UltiSnips to open the file vertically when you run `:UltiSnipsEdit`.

-The last and final line tells UltiSnips where to find your snippets.
+he last and final line tells UltiSnips where to find your snippets.

 #### Creating your own snippets

 Place your snippets in `~/.config/nvim/UltiSnips/` or wherever you told UltiSnips to find theme.
 Each language has it's own specific snippet file.
 For example, python snippets will be located at `~/.config/nvim/UltiSnips/python.snippets`.

 Or, instead of manually creating that file, open a file with that extension.
 For example: `test.py`.
 Then, inside that file, type `:UltiSnipsEdit`.
 That will create the file `~/.config/nvim/UltiSnips/python.snippets` for you.

 Here is a basic skeleton for a snippet: